dead-summer/math-notes/notes/ScientificComputing/ch2-scalar-nonlinear-eqns/the-aitken-steffenson-accelerationtechnique.typ

 - Step 2.
 Check if the difference $lr(|x_(k + 1) - phi (x_(k + 1))|)$ is
   less than some pre-specified tolerance $epsilon.alt > 0$ .
 If it
-  is,stop the iteration; otherwise,increase $k$ by one and go back to Step 1 .
+  is, stop the iteration; otherwise,increase $k$ by one and go back to Step 1 .

 #rmk[

-In the fixed point iteration,one may alternatively check $lr(|x_(k + 1) - x_k|)$ to determine whether to stop the iteration.
+In the fixed point iteration, one may alternatively check $lr(|x_(k + 1) - x_k|)$ to determine whether to stop the iteration.

 ]

 #rmk[
 The tolerance for the termination can not be arbitrarily small,  i.e., can not be too close to the computer round-off.
 Otherwise, the assumption on the linear relation between errors is invalid.

 ]

 #exr[

-Consider for $k gt.eq 0$ the following fixed point method,known as Steffensen’s method,
+Consider for $k gt.eq 0$ the following fixed point method, known as Steffensen's method,

 $ x_(k + 1) = x_k - frac(f (x_k), g (x_k)) $